Martial Arts Marketing: 20 Proven Strategies to Grow Your Gym [2026]

 Your First 90 Days

-Week 1-2: Foundation - Complete Google Business Profile (all sections, 20+ photos), website audit (mobile-friendly, fast load, clear CTA), create trial landing page, set up 4-email welcome sequence.
+Week 1–2: Foundation.
+Complete Google Business Profile (all sections, 20+ photos), audit your website (mobile-friendly, fast load, clear CTA), create a trial landing page, set up a 4-email welcome sequence, and install Facebook Pixel + Google Ads tag.

-Week 5-6: Paid Advertising - Google Ads setup, first campaign (3 ad groups, 2 ads each, $20-30/day), conversion tracking (track forms and calls), monitor daily.
+Week 5–6: Paid advertising.
+Launch Google Ads (3 ad groups, 2 ads each, $20–30/day), set up conversion tracking, and start one retargeting audience for site visitors.

-Week 9-12: Review & Scale - Review metrics (ads, social, email, conversions), adjust underperformers, increase budget on winners, plan next quarter.
+Week 9–12: Review and scale.
+Review metrics (ads, social, email, conversions, trial-to-member rate), adjust underperformers, increase budget on winners, and pick the next seasonal campaign to plan.

 Total: ~44 hours over 90 days = 3–4 hours per week.